 Good health is critical to wellbeing.
-Without good health, people are less able to enjoy their lives to the fullest extent, their options are limited and their general levels of contentment and happiness are likely to be reduced.
+Without good health, people are less able to enjoy their lives to the fullest extent and their options are limited.

 Good health has two core dimensions: how long people live and the quality of their lives.
 The desired outcomes recognise both aspects.
 As well as enjoying long lives, people want to be free from the pain, suffering and incapacity that result from injury or illness.